uc-cdis/cloud-automation/tf_files/aws/modules/worker-bigdisk/README.md

 ubuntu@cdistest_admin:~$ sudo lsblk
 NAME    MAJ:MIN RM  SIZE RO TYPE MOUNTPOINT xvda    202:0    0    8G  0 disk
-└─xvda1 202:1    0    8G  0 part /
+--xvda1 202:1    0    8G  0 part /
 xvdz    202:80   0  100G  0 disk
 ```

-You could create a single partition with `fdisk`, `parter` or any other of your preference.
+You could create a single partition with `fdisk`, `parted` or any other of your preference.

 ```